bstew007/landscape-app/docs/CURRENT_STATE_SUMMARY.md

         └── has one Job
             ├── has many JobWorkAreas
             │   ├── has many JobLaborItems
+            │   ├── has many JobMaterialItems
-            │   └── has many JobMaterialItems
+            │   └── has many Timesheets
+            ├── has many Timesheets
             └── belongs to User (foreman)

 Estimate